pnp/powershell/documentation/Set-PnPMicrosoft365Group.md

 ```

 ### -IsPrivate
-Makes the group private when selected
+Makes the group private when selected.

 ```yaml
 Type: SwitchParameter